 Are you selling a shared ownership home?
 Do you know whether or not you’ll need to plan for Stamp Duty Land Tax (‘SDLT’)?
 Read on.

 This is the third of three articles.
-All three articles were written by Sean Randall (a stamp duty expert and partner at Blick Rothenberg) in collaboration with Zahrah Aullybocus (a specialist consultant solicitor).
+All three articles were written by Sean Randall (a stamp duty expert and partner at Blick Rothenberg) in collaboration with Zahrah Aullybocus (a specialist consultant solicitor, and Shared Ownership Resources sponsor).

 In the first article we explained what homebuyers need to know about SDLT when buying a shared ownership home.
 The second article covered what happens when an owner of a shared ownership home staircases (purchases additional shares in their home).
 This final article explains what SDLT charge arises when selling a shared ownership home.